Welcome to the Forest Products Division of AIChE

 Smurfit-Stone Container

-Stone Container and Jefferson Smurfit merged giving this large company that specializes in corrugated board and packaging materials.
+Stone Container and Jefferson Smurfit merged resulting in this large holding company that specializes in corrugated board and packaging materials.
 Now they are expanding into RFID and a variety of other innovative packaging solutions.
+(NYSE: SSCC)

 Sonoco